hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="kvv2deleteversions"></a>
 # **KVv2DeleteVersions**
-> void KVv2DeleteVersions (string path, KVv2DeleteVersionsRequest kVv2DeleteVersionsRequest, string secretMountPath = null)
+> void KVv2DeleteVersions (KVv2DeleteVersionsRequest kVv2DeleteVersionsRequest, string path, string secretMountPath = "secret", TimeSpan? wrapTTL = null)

 Marks one or more versions as deleted in the KV store.